Restore Function and Appearance with a Dental Crown

 Good candidates should have healthy gums.
 Any oral health conditions or issues must be treated prior to dental crown placement.
 Dr. Turner will examine your teeth and jaw to determine if you have adequate tooth and underlying bone mass for the procedure.
 Candidates should also be willing to properly care for their dental crowns by avoiding hard foods and scheduling regular cleanings and exams.

 The Dental Crown Process

 To place your dental crown, Dr. Turner will first numb the treatment area so that you will be comfortable.
 He will then shape the tooth that will receive the crown for a secure fit.
-Dr. Turner will take impressions of your tooth to send to our lab for the creation of your crown.
+Dr. Turner will take a digital scan of your tooth to send to our lab for the creation of your crown.
 Depending on the location of the damaged tooth, you may receive a temporary crown.

 Dr. Turner is very experienced at restoring teeth with dental crowns, and he places a high priority on your comfort during treatment.